 Architecture is an already complex industry, designing buildings and playing a crucial role in infrastructure across the globe, your firm already has enough on its plate to worry about.
 The absolute last thing you and your team should concern yourselves with is invoicing.

-While numerous architecture firms implement progressive billing as their method of choice, however, while that is an exceptional decision to make, managing progressive billing is just as important as deciding to use it in the first place.
-I am going to highlight the three ways in which your architecture firm can better manage progressive billing so operations run as smoothly and efficiently as possible.
+While numerous architecture firms implement progressive billing as their method of choice, however, while that is an exceptional decision to make, managing progress billing is just as important as deciding to use it in the first place.
+I am going to highlight the three ways in which your architecture firm can better manage progress billing so operations run as smoothly and efficiently as possible.

 Focus On Your Business, Come To The Experts